 Remember, gemstones are naturally occurring minerals.
 So in their natural formation, sometimes foreign matter enters into them, suspended within as they harden.
 Amber is is an organic gem that can contain trapped insects from millions of year’s ago!
 These foreign matters affect another “C” of gemstones.
 Clarity!
 You see, the more foreign matter, the less clear a jewel becomes. gemstone jewellery

 Every gemstone has inclusions.
-Those considered inclusion free is those with foreign matter so tiny that you have to use a magnifying glass.
-If you don’t see anything with a magnifying glass, be careful; it could be a synthetic gemstone, lab-made like Frankenstein.
+Those considered inclusion free those with foreign matter so tiny that you have to use a magnifying glass.
+If you don’t see anything with a magnifying glass, be careful; it could be a synthetic gemstone, a Jewelry manufacturer, or lab-made like Frankenstein.
 Do not if a gem has excessive foreign matter; there is a chance that it would be less durable from within. gemstone jewellery

 Carat refers to the weight of the gem.
 In the jewellery market, the biggest isn’t always the most expensive.
 A smaller gemstone with fewer foreign matter than bigger cut gems would cost more.
 This is usually the case with rubies, where foreign matter free stones are scarce.
 A gem can be cut narrowly and wide to give it the appearance of being more prominent than it is. gemstone jewellery

 The prize of any gemstone depends largely on its colour.
 Colour is often discussed in three components: hue, saturation and tone.
 When we look at the gems, the colours that appear to us: green, blue, blue-violet are referred to as hues. gemstone jewellery

 Saturation is the intensity of the hue.
 How much colour does the gemstone have?
 The higher the saturation, the more the value and vice versa.
 Gems like emeralds are valued almost solely by saturation. gemstone jewellery